vibansal/med263/practical_week4.md

 gene function.
 In this exercise, we will use variants identified from exome sequencing of four individuals from a single family with a phenotype of early-onset glaucoma (eye disease) to search for the disease causing variants.
 The variants were called using the GATK HaplotypeCaller and annotated using the Annovar tool.
 The variants and genotypes have been summarized in a tabular format in the file "genotypes.coding.csv".
 Each variant has been annotated for its impact on genes and the allele frequency for each variant has also been obtained using data from the ExAc database.
+The allele frequency information is provided for two populations: European (column 13) and South Asian (column 14).
 This file can be loaded into a spreadsheet as well.
 The four individuals correspond to:

 * the mother (affected), label S1 and column 6 in the table